spelunky-fyi/overlunky/README.md

     + Modlunky2 should work just fine under Wine and Proton too, if you add it as a non-Steam game.
     + You're still mostly on your own here, this is a Windows 10 program for a Windows 10 game.
   - If your game **crashes** when launching Overlunky or it just closes and you **don't see the overlay** in game:
+    + Try all the different launching methods from [command line ](#command-line-switches) or in Modlunky2.
     + Make sure you are running the latest version of each.
 We don't support old game versions and sometimes not the too recent ones either.
 The latest somewhat tested version can be found at the top if this document.
     + Make sure your antivirus is not blocking it. **This is very likely if you're using one.** Overlunky is very hacky and acts like malware.
 It isn't, but you can audit the source code and build it yourself if you want.
     + Try deleting `Spelunky 2/overlunky.ini` or `Spelunky 2/imgui.ini`.